 Corrective foot surgery can be performed strictly for cosmetic reasons, but the benefit is twofold.
 In addition to an increase in the overall attractiveness of the foot, function is generally improved and/or restored.
 Conservative care should be considered, but it is often impractical and temporary, whereas corrective surgery is the best long-term solution.
 An innovative and refined approach to surgery using new modifications and the latest in technology is what typically leads to quicker and more ambulatory recovery periods, generally improved cosmetic appearance with minimal scarring and minimal pain.
 All procedures are done on an outpatient basis with the patient going home and usually being able to walk the same day.

 One of the most popular cosmetic surgeries is the procedure to repair bunions.
-While there are many different types of bunion surgeries, the most common, bunionectomy, which is ultimately removing the bunion.
-Your foot will again be aesthetically pleasing and you will get relief from your painful bunion.
+While there are many different types of bunion surgeries, the most common is the bunionectomy, which fully removes the bunion.
+Your foot will again be aesthetically pleasing, and you will get relief from your painful bunion.

 Toe shortening is an increasingly popular option for those who hate feeling a pinch at the end of their shoes.
 It’s also a subtle, yet highly effective way to improve the shape of the feet by bringing the toes into a more harmonious balance with the rest of the foot.

-Please call our Chicago area podiatry office at (847) 666-5504 if you have any additional questions about corrective surgery on your feet and we will be happy to provide you with all the information that you may need.
+Please call our Chicago area podiatry office at (847) 390-7666 if you have any additional questions about corrective surgery on your feet, and we will be happy to provide you with all the information that you may need.